 Qualifications for Contestants

 - Must use a wheelchair for 100% of her daily community mobility.

 - Must be at least 21 years of age.

 - Cannot have held a state title for the Ms. Wheelchair America, Inc. program in any state.

 - Cannot have competed at a Ms. Wheelchair America National pageant previously.

-- Must be a resident of your state for a minimum of six (6) months prior to the state pageant.
+- Must be a resident of your state for a minimum of six (6) months prior to the state competition.

 - Must be available to fulfill the requirements of a state titleholder.
-These include travel within your state, travel to the nation pageant, and numerous public appearances.
+These include travel within your state, travel to the national pageant, and numerous public appearances.

 - Must possess good communication skills.

 - Shelly Loose – President of Ms. Wheelchair America

 - Pamela Garner – Vice President of Ms. Wheelchair America